yeti23/cyclinginterval/docs/FAQ.markdown

 ---

 # FAQ
- - Qu'est-ce que CyclingInterval ?
+ - What is CyclingInterval?

-CyclingInterval est une application permettant de planifier des entraînements par intervalles sur ton Apple Watch.
+CyclingInterval is an application that lets you plan interval training sessions on your Apple Watch.
-- Comment ajouter un entraînement ?
+- How do I add a workout?

-Place tes fichiers ZWO dans iCloud Drive et utilise la fonction import dans *Exercices*.
+Place your ZWO files in iCloud Drive and use the import function in *Exercises*.

-- Comment analyser les séances réalisées ?
+- How do you analyze the sessions you've carried out?

-Tu peux exporter une séance, et ensuite tu peux les importer vers une application tièrce.
+You can export a session, and then import it into a third-party application.

-- Je ne trouve pas la séance que j'ai programmée sur mon Apple Watch.
+- I can't find the session I programmed on my Apple Watch.

-La séance programmée apparait dans l'app Exercice.
+The programmed session appears in the Exercise app.

-- CyclingInterval permet-il de créer des exercices ?
+- Can CyclingInterval be used to create exercises?

-Non, il existe des sites où l'on peut créer ou télécharger des entraînements.
+No, there are websites where you can create or download workouts.

-- Mon Apple Watch me demande de sauvegarder l'exercice ?
+- My Apple Watch asks me to save my exercise?

-L'app Exercice propose de concerver l'entraînement.
-CyclingInterval permet de lire les séances non programmées en spécifiant une date de réalisation.
+The Exercise app lets you save training sessions.
+CyclingInterval lets you read unscheduled sessions by specifying a date on which they were completed.